Constellation Heartbeat Protocol#

 The values SHOULD be the time of sending the heartbeat or extrasystole message at the sending CHP host.

-The 1-OCTET integer variable SHALL contain the current state of the CHP sending host.
+The first 1-OCTET integer variable SHALL contain the current state of the CHP sending host.

 The 2-OCTET integer variable SHALL indicate the maximum time interval in units of milliseconds until the next heartbeat message is emitted by the sending CHP host.